 What is a kerb upstand?

 Our Flatglass Rooflights are designed to be installed onto a kerb up-stand.
 This kerb should be a minimum of 150mm high to negate water ingress and should be level in one plane.
-The top of the kerb should be an angled plane to provide a pitch in order to help shed water from the glass.
-The kerb needs to be weathered.
-Drawing example available here
+The top of the kerb should be an angled plane to provide a pitch in order to help shed water from the glass and the kerb needs to be weathered.

 How do I construct the kerb upstand for my Flatglass Rooflight?